abhinayvardhan7/PowerBI-Sales-Dashboard/README.md

     DAX Calculations: You can explore the DAX expressions used to create custom calculations, extending the analysis capabilities within the Power BI file.
     Data Visualization: The interactive dashboards present compelling charts and graphs, effectively communicating key findings.

-Additional Resources:

-The accompanying presentation ('Power BI – Project Adventure Works - Giuliano Fischetto' in PDF or Power Point) provides a high-level overview of the project steps, including data exploration, data modeling, and visualization design choices.
 Skills Demonstrated:

     Data wrangling and transformation